mackuba/jslint_on_rails/README.markdown

 For the best effect, you should include JSLint check in your Continuous Integration build - that way, you'll get immediate notification when you've committed JS code with errors.

+## Additional options

+I've added some additional options to JSLint to get rid of some warnings which I thought didn't make sense.
+They're all disabled by default, but feel free to enable any or all of them if you feel abused by JSLint.

+Here's a documentation for all the extra options:

+### lastsemic

+If set to true, this will ignore warnings about missing semicolon after a statement, if the statement is the last one in a block or function.
+I've added this because I like to omit the semicolon in one-liner anonymous functions, in situations like this:

+	var ids = $$('.entry').map(function(e) { return e.id });

+### newstat

+Allows you to use a call to 'new' as a whole statement, without assigning the result anywhere.
+Sometimes you want to create an instance of a class, but you don't need to assign it anywhere - the call to constructor starts the action automatically.
+This includes calls like `new Ajax.Request(...)` or `new Effect.Highlight(...)` used when working with Prototype and Scriptaculous.

+### statinexp

+JSLint has a warning that says "Expected an assignment or function call and instead saw an expression" - you get it when you write an expression and you don't use it for anything, like if you wrote such line:

+    $$('.entry').length;

+Just checking the length without assigning it anywhere or passing to any function doesn't make any sense, so it's good that JSLint complains.
+However, there are some cases where the code makes perfect sense, but JSLint still thinks it doesn't.
+Examples:

+    element && element.show();  // call show only if element is not null selected ? element.show() : element.hide();  // more readable than if & else with brackets

+So I've tweaked the code that creates this warning so that it doesn't print it if the code makes sense.
+Specifically:

+* expressions joined with && or || are accepted if the last one in the line is a statement
+* expressions with ?: are accepted if both alternatives (before and after the colon) are statements

 ## Credits

 * JSLint on Rails was created by [Jakub Suder](http://psionides.jogger.pl), licensed under MIT License